moon1pact/securesave/README.md

   </p>
 </div>

-> **Status: v1.0.** The core engine, the on-disk formats (plain mirror,
+> **Status : v1.0.** The core engine, the on-disk formats (plain mirror,
 > `.zst` files, manifest v1) and the CLI are stable.
 As with any backup
-> tool: test your restore path before you rely on it.
+> tool : test your restore path before you rely on it.

 <details>
   <summary>Table of Contents</summary>